HackRank/Glitch-Effect/README.md

 key and send the transaction with comments.
 If the recipient is not online, it is possible to send to their Bitcoin address, which is a hash of their public key that they give you.
-They'll receive the transaction the next time they connect and get the block it'
+They'll receive the transaction the next time they connect and get the block it's i